 Market downturns can be reasons for anxiety and emotional panic for many, especially as it relates to their hard-earned money in their 401k retirement plans.
 While the fear around a volatile market may make you feel the need to do something, anything, sometimes the best thing to do is just stay calm and stick to your long-term strategy.
 In other words, if you have a solid financial plan, and your 401k is well-optimized, oftentimes the best thing to do in a market crash is to do nothing, especially if you are a younger investor with years until retirement.

 If you are closer to retirement, market crashes can be even scarier.
 But being properly prepared is key.
 Make sure you stay in close communication with your financial advisor in the years leading up to your retirement to ensure that your risk tolerance and asset allocation reflects your shortening time horizon.
-Here are some questions to ask your advisor if you are retiring or about to retire in the midst of a stock market crash.
+Here are some questions to ask your advisor if you are retiring or about to retire in times of volatility.